Borf/romguide/weekly/tt.md

 > Time to clear: about 10 to 15 minutes for novice and brave, about an hour for legend (if your party setup is good)
 > Minimum Level: **TODO**
 > Rewards: Runes, Equipment, Mounts, Pets, Zeny
+> Where: TT map, accessable from yuno
+> Fortune Coins: yes

 Thanatos Tower is a boss run for a party of 12 people.
 This dungeon requires teamwork, and it is recommended to organize a balanced party.
 A basic party setup consists of